dnlzrgz/hugo-terrassa-theme/README.md

 * *images*: in the case of the home page the first image is used as the background image for the hero and to share on social networks (with [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards.html) and [Facebook Graph](https://developers.facebook.com/docs/graph-api/)).
 In every other page or post is used only for share on social networks.
 * *weight*: sets the order of the items in the menu.

-> At the moment you need to add an entry *images: []* on the front matter of your *_index.md* (According to the front matter format you have chosen).
-This option is used as background for the hero and can be left as an empty array if you do not want to use any background image.

 ## Home page Sections

 To create a new section in your Home page follow the next steps: